Centre for Life: Exhibitions and activities

 The centre provides employment for some 600 people.
 Partners in the Centre for Life include the NHS and Newcastle University.
 The Experiment Zone allows visitors to try out laboratory-style experiments such as DNA extraction and the Brain Zone explores how the human brain works.
+The Wow Zone features several hands on activities, including a 'Big Machine' where guests can catapult plastic pellets up to a height of 6 metres, and a set of seats connected to pulley systems: requiring guests to pull on a wire to send them up a height.

-Each year a new temporary exhibition is hosted or launched in May, often a major touring exhibition such as Body Worlds Vital in 2014.
+Life Science Centre has hosted major touring exhibitions such as Body Worlds Vital in 2014.
 In the winter months, Times Square is host to an open-air ice rink.

 Medical research

 Newcastle Fertility Centre was established in 1991 at the RVI, later moving to the Centre for Life and officially opened by Professor Lord Robert Winston on 22 February 2000.
 As well as treating infertile couples, it carries out research and development into new fertility treatments.

 Scientists based at The Centre for Life were the first people in Europe - and only the second in the world - to get a license for stem cell research on human embryos.
 The license will allow work on new treatments for conditions including diabetes, Alzheimer's disease and Parkinson's disease.
 In 2005 scientists based at the centre were the first to successfully clone a human embryo.

 The NHS Northern Genetics Service is part of the Institute of Genetic Medicine.
 The main purpose of the Northern Genetics Service is to provide comprehensive and fully integrated clinical and laboratory services to the highest of standards that can help reduce the incidence of illnesses associated with genetic disease.

-In December 2020, the venue became one of the preliminary vaccination centres for the roll out of the COVID-19 vaccine.